 4. Good People Skills

 Being a professional photographer means working with people—whether it’s a client, a model, or even a fellow photographer.
 Thus, being a good photographer requires good people skills.
-You’ll also need to network to obtain clients and partnerships, so knowing how to connect and communicate effectively with others is imperative.
+You’ll also need to obtain clients and partnerships, so knowing how to connect and communicate effectively with others is important.